thanneman/discscorer/README.md

     * note message

 ## Technology
-* Front-End:HTML5, CSS3, JavaScript, React
+* Front-End: HTML5, CSS3, JavaScript, React
-* Back-End:Node.js, Express.js, PostgreSQL, Mocha and Chai for testing
+* Back-End: Node.js, Express.js, PostgreSQL, Mocha and Chai for testing
-* Development Enviroment:Heroku
+* Development Enviroment: Heroku

 ## Responsive
 App is built to be usable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.